Table of Contents

 Geopolitical Implications: Case Studies of Strategic Geography

 Geographic features directly shape the geopolitical strategies of nations.
-Mountains, rivers, and canals can create lines of defense, facilitate or hinder expansion, and define the boundaries of influence.
-Several historical examples highlight these dynamics.
+Mountains, rivers, and canals can create lines of defense, facilitate or hinder territorial expansion, and define spheres of influence.
+The following case studies illustrate how geography has influenced historical and contemporary geopolitical dynamics.

 The Alps and European Alliances